-Cryptogenic organising pneumonia (COP) is a disease of unknown aetiology.
+Cryptogenic organising pneumonia (COP) is a disease of unknown aetiology characterised on imaging by multifocal ground glass opacifications and/or consolidation.
 A wide variety of infectious as well as noninfectious causes may result in a similar histologic pattern.

 COP was previously termed bronchiolitis obliterans organising pneumonia (BOOP), not to be confused with bronchiolitis obliterans per se 8.